UnconditionalAI/Unconditional/README.md

 For more details see [docs/contributor-guidelines.md](docs/contributor-guidelines.md)

+## Ideal Founding Team

+Unconditional requires three co-founders with equal authority to ensure ethical, clinical, and emotional integrity:

+### The Visionary Engineer
+The creator and technical architect who builds the system, maintains philosophical consistency, and drives product vision.
+Staff-level engineer with expertise in Python, AI systems, and safety design.
+Must have lived experience with mental health challenges and deep commitment to building with restraint and responsibility.

+For more details see [docs/ideal-founding-engineer.md](docs/ideal-founding-engineer.md)

+### The Psychiatrist (Clinical Safety Authority)
+Board-certified psychiatrist (MD/DO) who defines clinical boundaries, prevents diagnostic drift, and ensures medical legitimacy.
+Mid-career (10-20+ years), ideally with specialization in addiction medicine and mood disorders.
+Serves as the ethical stabilizer and risk mitigation authority.

+For more details see [docs/ideal-founding-psychiatrist.md](docs/ideal-founding-psychiatrist.md)

+### The Therapist (Emotional & Relational Anchor)
+LMFT or LCSW who shapes the emotional tone, voice, and relational dynamics of the system.
+Ideally an African-American woman in her late 50s-60s with 20-30+ years of experience in community mental health, group facilitation, and trauma-informed care.
+Brings cultural wisdom, emotional grounding, and protects against dependency and pseudo-intimacy.

+For more details see [docs/ideal-founding-therapist.md](docs/ideal-founding-therapist.md)

+### Team Dynamic
+The engineer pushes forward.
+The psychiatrist contains risk.
+The therapist stabilizes the emotional and cultural dimensions.
+This triangulation ensures Unconditional grows with compassion, responsibility, and integrity.

+For more details see [docs/ideal-founding-team.md](docs/ideal-founding-team.md)

 ## Disclaimer

 Unconditional is not a therapist.
 It does not diagnose, treat, or prevent mental illness.
 It does not replace therapy, crisis lines, or professional care.
 If a user expresses intent to harm themselves or others, the system will direct them to appropriate human resources immediately.